 - Remove the seeds from the dried chilies to reduce the spiciness.

-- Steaming tends to dilute the flavor of barbacoa, so it is recommended that you reheat cauliflower in the oven or in the microwave.
+- Steaming tends to dilute the flavor of barbacoa, so it is recommended that you reheat cauliflower in the oven or the microwave.

 Leave a Reply